Sup2point0/Assort/lan/dict.md

 ## affinitics

 ### Noun
-`/əˈfɪnɪtiks/`
+`/əˈfɪnɪtɪks/`

 *[abstract]()*, *[topic]()*

-1. the topic of aspects related to affinitys.
+1. the topic/field of aspects related to affinitys.
-&ensp; *It is beneficial to understand the underlying principles of affinitcs.*
+&ensp; *It is beneficial to understand the underlying principles of affinitics.*

 <details>
   <summary> <b> Etymologics </b> </summary>